 Split SRB: in MR-DC, a SRB between the MN and the UE with RLC bearers both in MCG and SCG.

 User plane resource configuration: in MR-DC with 5GC, encompasses radio network resources and radio access resources related to either one or more PDU sessions, one or more QoS flows, one or more DRBs, or any combination thereof.

+V2X sidelink communication: AS functionality enabling V2X Communication as defined in TS 23.285 [xb], between nearby UEs, using E-UTRA technology but not traversing any network node.

 3.2 Abbreviations